 Aims and Values

-We worked really hard as a school community to come up with what we believe underpin our ethos here at Oaktree.
+We worked together as a school community to identify what we believe underpins our ethos here at Oaktree.

 - To value, respect and encourage all members of the school community.

 - To provide a safe, caring and happy school.

 - To provide positive learning experiences in a nurturing environment.

 - To provide a creative, dynamic curriculum allowing children to enjoy learning and achieve success.

 - To involve all learners in the decision making of the school, enabling them to make a positive contribution now and in the future.

 - To challenge and support learners to provide them with skills for a successful future.